chyyran/notes/LIN232 Syntactic Patterns in Language/2021-05-18-Auxillaries and movement.md

   * Terry drove my car into a lake
     * Terry here is an agent (do-er)
   * Terry is afraid of syntacticians
-    * Terry is a experiener
+    * Terry is a experiencer
   * Syntactically Terry is both the subject
 * Agents
   * An initiator of an action, doer with high volianity